Pedagogical comments about nonperturbative Ward-constrained melonic renormalization group flow: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we addressed a short presentation and an extended discussion about an approximate solution of the renormalization group flow in the melonic local potential approximation.
 In contrast with other methods like standard vertex expansion for the most popular; effective vertex expansion allows to keep into account sector of infinite size, exploiting a parametrization of all irrelevant interactions in terms of the relevant ones.
-Translating the Ward identity on the melonic sector in a purely local form along with the flow, we showed the existence of a strong relation between beta functions.
-Projecting our flow equations along with this constraint, we provide a complete description of the constraint phase space, disconnected from the Gaussian region.
-Disregarding the stability condition, we show the existence of a purely UV attractive non-trivial fixed point and a broken phase structure without reliable IR fixed point.
-To overcome the limitations of the purely local expansion, we introduced a method to close the infinite hierarchy of flow equations using Ward identities, without assumptions for computing divergent integrals involved in the EVE.
-The conclusion is that, in the non-branching melonic sector, no reliable fixed point exists for the unconstrained flow which is connected to the Gaussian region.
+This allows in particular to close the infinite hierarchy of flow equations around the just-renormalizable sector.
+Investigating the fixed points solutions, we showed that no reliable, physically relevant fixed point exist in the non-branching isotropic sector, and that this conclusion weakly rely on the number of quartic interactions in the microscopic model.

+Translating the Ward identity in the non-branching melonic sector, we proved the existence of strong relations between $\beta$-functions.
+These relations allow to overcome the limitations of the purely local expansion, and to avoid computation of undefined integrals as in the first version of the EVE discussed previously.
+Investigating the fixed point solutions for this flow agreeing with Ward identities, we confirm the disappearance of fixed point solutions, what we understand as artifact of crude truncations of the full theory space.

 \onecolumngrid